 - 1. Check that the terminal and the terminal guard, if fitted, are clear and undamaged. - 2.
-If the appliance is in a compartment or cupboard check that the specified service space around the appliance is clear. - Check all the joints and connections in the system and remake any that show signs of leakage.
-Refill and re-pressurise if applicable as described in Commissioning, section 5.3. - Operate the appliance and take note of any irregularities.
-Refer to Fault Finding on page 67 for rectification procedures.
+If the appliance is in a compartment or cupboard check that the specified service space around the appliance is clear. - 3.
+Check all the joints and connections in the system and remake any that show signs of leakage.
+Refill and re-pressurise if applicable as described in Commissioning. - 4.
+Operate the appliance and take note of any irregularities.
+Refer to Fault Finding for rectification procedures.